jll63/yomm2/README.md

 ## Roadmap

-YOMM2 has been stable (in the sense of being backward-compatible) for a years, but it is still evolving.
+YOMM2 has been stable (in the sense of being backward-compatible) for manyyears, but it is still evolving.
 Here are the items on which I intend to work in the future.
 No promises, no time table!

 * Speed up dispatch in presence of virtual inheritance.
 * Intrusive mode, &agrave; la YOMM11, for faster dispatch.
-* Fat pointers, carrying the method table pointer, for faster dispatch.
 * Static linking of dispatch data.
 * *Minimal* perfect hash tables as an option.
 * Multi-threaded hash search.